 powercfg /hibernate /size 100

-Does this help?
+This will most likely help you.
 If not you may reverse this.

 5] Run Troubleshooters